Shortest LCD embeddings of binary, ternary and quaternary linear codes: Optimal LCD codes

 \item Ternary $[25, 5, 14]$ LCD code $\mathcal C_{3,4}$ with generator matrix

 For ternary LCD $[25, 5]$ codes, the possible minimum distances were 13-15~\cite{Li-optimal-LCD-2024-1}. \end{itemize} This completes the proof. \end{proof}

-\begin{proposition} There exists a quaternary optimal LCD $[21, 10, 8]$ code, denoted by $\mathcal C_{4,1}$. \end{proposition} \begin{proof} From the BKLC library of MAGMA, we obtain a quaternary $[20, 10, 7]$ code.
-Using Theorem~\ref{construct-LCD}, we constructed a quaternary $[21, 10, 8]$ LCD code with generator matrix
+\begin{proposition} There exists a quaternary distance-optimal LCD $[21, 10, 8]$ code, denoted by $\mathcal C_{4,1}$. \end{proposition} \begin{proof} From the BKLC library of MAGMA, we obtain a quaternary $[20, 10, 8]$ code.
+Using Theorem~\ref{construct-LCD}, we construct a quaternary $[21, 10, 8]$ LCD code with generator matrix